systemsomicslab/MSLipidMapper/README.md

 Additionally, you can switch the plot tab to the Correlation Analysis Plot Tab and select two nodes on the metabolic pathway by holding Ctrl to display a correlation plot between them.

+## Creating Pathway Analysis Figures
+From the left sidebar of the Pathway Analysis tab, you can export .cyjs files and style.yaml files for use in the Cytoscape desktop app.
+Using Cytoscape desktop app, you can load these files to edit the pathway analysis results and create figures in SVG or PDF format.